Typography: Experimental typeface uses

 "Experimental typography" is defined as the unconventional and more artistic approach to typeface selection.
 Francis Picabia was a Dada pioneer of this practice in the early twentieth century.
 David Carson is often associated with this movement, particularly for his work in Ray Gun magazine in the 1990s.
-His work caused an uproar in the design community due to his abandonment of standard practices in typeface selection, layout, and design.
-Experimental typography is said to place emphasis on expressing emotion, rather than having a concern for legibility while communicating ideas, hence considered bordering on being art.
+His work caused an uproar in the design community for abandoning standard practices in typeface selection, layout, and design.
+Experimental typography is said to emphasize expressing emotion rather than legibility when communicating ideas, and is therefore considered bordering on art.

 Techniques

-There are many facets to the expressive use of typography, and with those come many different techniques to help with visual aid and the graphic design.
+There are many facets to the expressive use of typography, and with those come many different techniques to help with visual aid and graphic design.
 Spacing and kerning, size-specific spacing, x-height and vertical proportions, character variation, width, weight, and contrast are several techniques that are necessary to be taken into consideration when thinking about the appropriateness of specific typefaces or creating them.
-When placing two or more differing and/or contrasting fonts together, these techniques come into play for organizational strategies and demanding attractive qualities.
+When placing two or more different and/or contrasting fonts together, these techniques come into play for organizational strategies and to achieve an attractive look.
 For example, if the bulk of a title has a more unfamiliar or unusual font, simpler sans-serif fonts will help complement the title while attracting more attention to the piece as a whole.